tamseel101/tamseel101/README.md

 # Tamseel Sheikh

-👋🏻 Hi, my name is Tamseel!
+👋🏻 Hi!, my name is Tamseel!

 📚 Pursuing Bachelor of Computer Science specializing in AI, with a Minor in Mathematics and Professional Writing from the University of Toronto (4th year).